JungChangUn/kubewatch/README.md

 **kubewatch** is a Kubernetes watcher that currently publishes notification to available collaboration hubs/notification channels.
 Run it in your k8s cluster, and you will get event notifications through webhooks.

+This modification is for remove update resorces and cronjob from monitoring.
+Unfortunately config file of removing resource is not supported.

 # Usage
 ```
 $ kubewatch -h